 - Supervision (4 hours/week minimum)

-- Case conferences (interns have opportunity to present routinely)
+- Case conferences (interns have opportunities to present routinely)

 - Medical and Psychology Grand Rounds

-- Journal Club (monthly; interns have opportunity to lead)
+- Journal Club (monthly; interns have opportunities to lead)

 - Four formal presentations: psychology topic/case, data based research findings, multicultural case presentation, and a community presentation to parents, teachers, or medical providers

-- Two full-day workshops with all interns from Minnesota accredited internships (MAAPIC) on multicultural diversity and supervision
+- Two full-day workshops with all interns from Minnesota accredited internships (MAAPIC) and multicultural diversity

 The specific combination of clinical activities for each intern is designed to assure completing the year with the ability to perform the essential functions of a clinical child psychologist, including cognitive and personality assessments at each developmental level and a variety of developmentally and contextually appropriate interventions including diagnostic assessments and therapy for emotional, health, and behavioral problems.